Student-centered learning: Application to Elementary and Secondary Education

 In the U.S. the principles of student-centered instruction have been promoted as a way to improve engagement and boost achievement through their inclusion in the Common Core.
-Student-centered instruction has been shown to be related to increased mathematics engagement, but the relationship might be different for each race.
-Additionally there is evidence that using student-centered instruction raises mathematics achievement.
+Student-centered instruction has been shown to be related to increased mathematics engagement.
+Additionally, there is evidence that using student-centered instruction raises mathematics achievement.

 Application to higher education

 Student-centered learning environments have been shown to be effective in higher education.
 They have been defined specifically within higher education as both a mindset and a culture within a given educational institution and as a learning approach broadly related to, and supported by, constructivist theories of learning.
 They are characterised by innovative methods of teaching which aim to promote learning in communication with teachers and other learners and which take students seriously as active participants in their own learning and foster transferable skills such as problem-solving, critical thinking, and reflective thinking.
-The revised European Standards and Guidelines for Quality Assurance, due to be approved by the ministers of European higher education in May 2015, include the following passage on student-centred learning: "Institutions should ensure that programmes are delivered in a way that encourages students to take an active role in creating the learning process and [should ensure] that the assessment of students reflects this approach."
+The revised European Standards and Guidelines for Quality Assurance (ESG) approved by the Ministerial Conference in Yerevan on 15 May 2015 include the following passage on student-centred learning: "Institutions should ensure that the programmes are delivered in a way that encourages students to take an active role in creating the learning process, and [should ensure] that the assessment of students reflects this approach."

 A research university in Hong Kong sought to promote student-centered learning across the entire university by employing the following methods: